 To gain further insight in the functionality of the data assimilation framework, we discuss here the operations which are performed in its main routines.
-The filter algorithms are hidden behind the three subroutines Filter_Init, Get_State, and Put_State.
+The filter algorithms are hidden behind the three subroutines Filter\Init, Get\State, and Put\State.
 Due to this, the filter main routine, which was discussed in section 3.3.1, is split into two parts.
-These parts reside in Get_State and Put_State.
+These parts reside in Get\State and Put\State.
 Some additional operations are contained in these routines which are required for the parallel execution of the data assimilation framework.

-The interface to the routine Filter_Init has been shown in algorithm 8.1.
-Algorithm 8.4 sketches the operations which are performed in this routine when the

-SEIK filter is used with a mode-decomposed ensemble matrix.
+The interface to the routine Filter\Init has been shown in algorithm 8.1.
+Algorithm 8.4 sketches the operations which are performed in this routine when the SEIK filter is used with a mode-decomposed ensemble matrix.
 The routine is called by all processes.
 Here several parameters are initialized, like the chosen filter algorithm or the ensemble size.
 These parameters are shared between the filter routines using Fortran modules.
-All subsequent operations in Filter_Init are only performed by the filter processes.
+All subsequent operations in Filter\Init are only performed by the filter processes.
 First, the sizes of sub-ensembles are computed.
 Subsequently, the arrays required for the filter are allocated.
-These are the state vector \mathbf{x} and the local ensemble matrices $\mathbf{X}{\mathbf{p}}$.
-In addition, the full ensemble matrix \mathbf{X} is allocated on the filter process with rank 0.
-After the allocation of the fields, the user-supplied subroutine Init_Ensemble is called.
+These are the state vector $\mathbf{x}$ and the local ensemble matrices $\mathbf{X}{\mathbf{p}}$ .
+In addition, the full ensemble matrix $\mathbf{X}$ is allocated on the filter process with rank 0.
+After the allocation of the fields, the user-supplied subroutine Init\Ensemble is called.
 For the SEIK filter, this routine initializes the ensemble matrix.
-If a parallelization with mode-decomposition is used, Init_Ensemble is only called by the process with rank 0.
+If a parallelization with mode-decomposition is used, Init\Ensemble is only called by the process with rank 0.
 Here the full ensemble matrix is initialized.
 Subsequently, it is necessary to distribute sub-ensembles to all filter processes.
 This is performed by MPI communication operations.

-In the case of domain-decomposed states, the routine Init_Ensemble is called by all filter processes.
+In the case of domain-decomposed states, the routine Init\Ensemble is called by all filter processes.
 The routine has to provide the full state ensemble for the local domain of each process.
-Since the state ensembles are readily initialized by all filter processes no further distribution of the ensembles is performed in Filter_Init.
+Since the state ensembles are readily initialized by all filter processes no further distribution of the ensembles is performed in Filter\Init.
 A similar technique could be used for a mode-decomposed ensemble matrix.
-That is, Init_Ensemble is called by each filter process with the local sub-ensemble as argument.
-Then Init_Ensemble initialized on the filter processes, no distribution of sub-ensembles would be required in Filter_Init.
+That is, Init\Ensemble is called by each filter process with the local sub-ensemble as argument.
+Then Init\Ensemble initialized on the filter processes, no distribution of subensembles are readily initialized on the filter processes, no distribution of subensembles would be required in Filter\Init.
 Using this variant would avoid the storage of the full ensemble matrix on a single process.
-On the other hand the user would be obliged to implement Init_Ensemble such that all sub-ensembles are initialized correctly.
-From this point of view, the first variant, which initializes the full ensemble matrix on a single process, is simpler to use.
-If memory limitations render the allocation of the full ensemble matrix on a single process.
-The full ensemble, the initialization should directly operate on the sub-ensembles.
-To allow for this flexibility, Filter_Init contains both variants.
+On the other hand the user would be obliged to implement Init\Ensemble such that all sub-ensembles are initialized correctly.
+From this point of view, the first variant, which initializes the